Is Guardians Of The Galaxy Vol. 2 Worth Buying On Blu-ray?

 First and best on the list is this four-part, behind-the-scenes featurette.
 Each segment clocks in at roughly 10 minutes, which is the perfect amount of time to touch on the most exciting aspects of the film.

-“In the Director’s Chair with James Gunn” has the writer-director talking about his distinct filmmaking style and how well he gels with the cast and crew; “Reunion Tour: The Music” sheds light on some of the film’s more memorable soundtrack selections, which are slightly more esoteric than in the previous film; “Living Planets and Talking Trees: The Visual Effects” discusses the intricacies of creating Ego’s planet as well as pulling off the film’s inventive standoff between Rocket Raccoon and Yondu’s Ravagers just before Taserface’s revolt; lastly, “Showtime: The Cast” shows us the growing chemistry between all the actors, and how the new film benefits from that.
+“In the Director’s Chair with James Gunn” has the writer-director talking about his distinct filmmaking style and how well he gels with the cast and crew; “Reunion Tour: The Music” sheds light on some of the film’s more memorable soundtrack selections (check out our interview with the film’s composer, Tyler Bates), which are slightly more esoteric than in the previous film; “Living Planets and Talking Trees: The Visual Effects” discusses the intricacies of creating Ego’s planet as well as pulling off the film’s inventive standoff between Rocket Raccoon and Yondu’s Ravagers just before Taserface’s revolt; lastly, “Showtime: The Cast” shows us the growing chemistry between all the actors, and how the new film benefits from that.

 Music Video